chirino/wasm-bench/README.md

 applications into native machine code.
 When the Graal JIT is not available GraalWasm fall back to the interpreter.

-Chicory provides and interpreter and an experimental ahead-of-time compilation from WebAssembly to Java Bytecode.
+Chicory provides an interpreter and experimental ahead-of-time compilation from WebAssembly to Java Bytecode.

 ## Acknowlegements